 The Pastoral Care Specialist (PCS) Training Program is a new curriculum developed by the Psychotherapy Commission of ACPE and provides the knowledge and skills pastoral caregivers in churches and faith communities need to help others effectively, ethically, and safely.
 The training is also applicable to pastoral counselors, spiritual directors, and chaplains who work in community health and private practice settings.

-The training is specifically designed for pastors and church caregivers and includes 48 hours of live online group training over a 16-week period.
+The training is specifically designed for pastors and church caregivers and includes 48 hours of live online group training.
 Topics include:

 Ethics of Pastoral Care and Counseling